FindMySchool LogoFindMySchool

 Best suited to families wanting continuity across educational phases without changing school, and those within practical reach of the Whalley Range campus who value academic ambition balanced with inclusive values.
 The main challenge is securing a place; for those who do, William Hulme's provides a well-structured environment where pupils demonstrably thrive.

 The school was inspected by Ofsted in June 2025 and continues to hold Good status.
 The inspection found pupils thrive in this diverse and welcoming school, with strong behaviour, effective teaching and good progress across key stages.
 Progress 8 of +0.4 indicates pupils make well above average progress from their starting points.
-At primary level, 77% meet expected standards compared to 62% nationally.
+At primary level, 70% meet expected standards in reading, writing and mathematics.

 Significantly oversubscribed at both entry points.
 For Year 7, 1,043 families applied for 173 places, a ratio exceeding 6:1.
 For Reception, 182 applied for 60 places, approximately 3:1.
 Families should treat admission as competitive and research oversubscription criteria through Manchester City Council.